Turin–Lyon high-speed railway: French section

+In January 2024, before a EU deadline for funding, the French national government and various local entities came to a last-minute agreement on their respective funding contributions to the studies of the French section.
+In December 2024, the French government selected for detailed studies the fastest and highest capacity option, which also is the most expensive, with a mixed-use double-track line from Grenay near Lyon to Avressieux near Chambery in Savoie and a single-track freight line from Avressieux to Saint Jean de Maurienne.

-Italian Section
+Italian section

-The path of the Italian section was adopted in August 2011 by the Italian government, after extensive 2006–2011 consultations headed by Government Commissary Mario Virano within the "Italian Technical Observatory".
-In the Susa valley the new path sidesteps through additional tunneling the strong opposition to a previous planned path on the left bank of the Dora Riparia, which would have needed a viaduct in Venaus and a tunnel in Bussoleno.
+The Italian government adopted the path of the Italian section in August 2011, after extensive 2006–2011 consultations headed by Government Commissary Mario Virano within the "Italian Technical Observatory".
+In the Susa valley, this path sidesteps through additional tunneling the strong opposition to a previous planned path on the left bank of the Dora Riparia, which would have used a viaduct in Venaus and a tunnel in Bussoleno.

-International Section
+International section

-The international section of the Lyon–Turin line spans about 70 km between Saint-Jean-de-Maurienne in Savoie and Bussoleno in Piemonte, and it is the only part of the line on which construction has started.
+The international section of the Lyon–Turin line spans about 70 km between Saint-Jean-de-Maurienne in Savoie and Bussoleno in Piemonte, and it is the only part of the line on which major construction has started.
 The 57.5 km Mont d'Ambin base tunnel is being dug under the Mont d'Ambin and is the major engineering work of the overall future Turin–Lyon line.
 An underground service and rescue train station is planned around the half-way point of the tunnel, East of Modane.

 Construction progress

 Civil engineering work started in 2002 with the construction of access points and geological reconnaissance tunneling.
-Construction of the tunnel itself was at that time planned to start in 2014–2015, but the project was only approved in 2015 for a cost of €25 billion, of which €8 billion is for the base tunnel.
+Construction of the tunnel itself was at that time planned to start in 2014–2015, but the project was only approved in 2015 for a cost of €25 billion, of which €8 billion was for the base tunnel.
 The ratification of the corresponding international treaty by the parliaments of the two countries concluded with a 26 January 2017 vote of the French Senate.